 Content Authoring Pilot - Creating an Interactive Pressbook

 Pressbooks is available for instructors to author traditional eText materials, but it can also create more interactive modules.
-This document outlines the steps necessary to create an interactive module with Pressbooks and configure it to both send grades to Canvas and capture more detailed analytics on student behavior for the content authoring pilot.
+This document outlines the steps necessary to create an interactive module with Pressbooks and configure it to both send grades to Canvas and capture more detailed analytics on student behavior for participants of the content authoring pilot.

-Step 1: Get an account on Pressbooks
+Step 1: Login to Pressbooks

 Step 2: Configure Pressbooks and Learning Record Store